-In her deeply emotive and powerful new series Fireflies, Indian artist and activist Poulomi Basu foregrounds the relationship between mother and daughter.
+In her deeply emotive and powerful exhibition, the Indian artist and activist foregrounds the relationship between mother and daughter.
 Using photography, video and sound, Basu reflects on experiences of trauma – particularly patriarchal violence – navigating the claustrophobia of home, dreams of freedom, defiance, and transcendence.

 Inspired by magical realism, eco-feminism and dystopian science fiction, Basu carefully orchestrates her images against the celestial beauty of the natural world.
 She weaves together the real and the fantastical to create a charged psychological landscape: capturing moments of love and closeness, the intensity of traumatic memory, and experiences that cannot be put into words.

-Please note some artworks depict nudity and the exhibition deals with sensitive issues including trauma
+Please note some of the artworks depict nudity and deal with sensitive issues including trauma.

 You can follow Basu on Instagram, and see more of the artist's work on her website.

-The artist speaks with Bindi Vora to explore notions of trauma, self-care and worldbuilding in FirefliesRead more
+Basu explores notions of trauma, self-care and worldbuilding in her work

 Can you spare a few moments?
 Autograph is carrying out a survey to better understand who our digital audiences are.
 The survey should take no longer than five minutes to complete.
 Anything you tell us will be kept confidential, is anonymous and will only be used for research purposes.